 So, if you are a whistleblower and thinking about leaking some picture/audio/video file.
 Think twice.
 There are chances that those might contain invisible water-marking within them that would include information about you as a viewer.
-Such watermarks can be enabled with a simple switch in like Zoom (Video or Audio) or with extensions for popular apps such as Adobe Premiere Pro.
+Such watermarks can be enabled with a simple switch in like Zoom (Video229 or Audio230) or with extensions231 for popular apps such as Adobe Premiere Pro.
 These can be inserted by various content management systems.